academic degrees

 - Lower case titles when they are used after a name; offset with commas.

-- Examples: Vice President for Strategy and Information Becky Chadwick.
+- Examples: Vice President for Finance John Satkowski.
 Chad Austin, director of Career Services.

 titles; college president